bmeck/node/doc/api/esm.md

 <!-- type=misc -->

-To customize the default module resolution, loader hooks can optionally be provided via a `--loader ./loader-name.mjs` argument to Node.
+To customize the default module resolution, loader hooks can optionally be provided via a `--loader ./loader-name.mjs` argument to Node.js.
 This argument can be passed multiple times to compose loaders like `--loader ./loader-coverage.mjs --loader ./loader-mocking.mjs`.
 The last loader must explicitly call to the parent loader in order to provide compose behavior.